LLNL/RAJA/docs/sphinx/dev_guide/ci.rst

 .. note:: Gitlab CI is run on Livermore Computing systems that are heavily used
           and so throughput is less than ideal.
-To avoid squandering resources, **it is important that all RAJA developers only launch Gitlab CI when a pull request has pass all other checks and is ready to be merged.**
-          Also, be aware that when a PR is merged, all CI checks wil need to be rerun on other PR branches.
+To avoid squandering resources, **it is important that all RAJA developers only launch Gitlab CI when a pull request has passed all other checks and is ready to be merged.** Also, be aware that when a PR is merged, all CI checks will need to be rerun on other PR branches after they are updated with the merged changes.
 So it's not prudent to have Gitlab CI checks running (or queued to be run) on more than one branch at a time.

 It is important to note that RAJA shares its Gitlab CI workflow with other projects.
 See `Shared Gitlab CI Workflow <https://radiuss-ci.readthedocs.io/en/latest/uberenv.html#ci>`_ for more information.